t-doc-org/common/docs/reference/elements.md

       packages: [sqlite3]
   ```

+`page-break-avoid`
+: A level or list of levels of sections in which page breaks should be avoided.

+`page-break-force`
+: A level or list of levels of sections after which a page break should be
+  forced.

 `print-styles`
 : A CSS stylesheet URL to use when printing.
 Relative URLs are resolved relative
   to the `_static` directory.
 The following print stylesheets are provided: